 City Engineer Fred Cook concurred that these numbers, which represent 2016 data, are an accurate representation.

 Although the city population is just under 25,000 residents, the amount of traffic the city experiences each day far exceeds that number.
 Many locals can attest to increased drive times and traffic congestion but trying to beat these delays has resulted in accidents that cause more delays.

-Poorly lit roadways were a factor in several pedestrian-related incidents in the last month.
+Poorly lit roadways were a factor in several pedestrian-related incidents, year to date.
 A man was hit and killed in a March 12 accident, two women were struck on March 29 and a young woman was hit April 9 — all occurring on Ferdon Boulevard, after dark.

 S.R.
 85 and U.S. 90 are not city roads and therefore must navigate through the state to make changes as simple as upgraded lighting.

 The city’s public services department has been working on such improvements, however.
 In January, the department requested Gulf Power conduct a study on lighting along S.R.
 85, with the goal of installing LED lights from I-10 to Airport Road.